jacobrask/node-upnp-device/README.md

 * type - A device specified by the [UPnP Forum][upnp-dcp].
 * name - The name of the device as it shows up in the network.
-* address - Optional IP address to bind to.
+* address - Optional IP address to bind server to.

 ### device.announce()